seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

     ```c
     printf("Mapping IOAPIC %ld pin %ld to vector 0x%lx\n", (long)ioapic, (long)pin, (long)vector);
     ```
-    During the seL4 boot process, this will print all the mappings being created, we are interested in the ones that correspond to the camkes configuration.
+    During the seL4 boot process, this will print all the mappings being created; we are interested in the ones that correspond to the camkes configuration.
     ```c
     // Example output
     Mapping IOAPIC 0 pin 2 to vector 0x32